 Are conures allowed to eat carbohydrates?
 The answer is that carbohydrates certainly do have a place in a conure’s diet.
 However, you’ll want to keep the number of carbohydrates that your conure gets from people food to a minimum!
 Fruits and vegetables can be great for providing some healthy carbs.
 You can also fit in some carbohydrates using whole grains.

 Things can be tricky when you select grains for your conure.
 Many bird treats and mixes containing grains are sourced from crops that are covered in pesticides and dangerous contaminants.
 Luckily, we use an organic whole-grain base for our mixes that are free from pesticides or harmful contaminants.
 Go ahead and serve up some organic quinoa, organic cracked wheat, organic couscous and organic hulled millet without any worries!

 The problem with an all-pellet diet

-Foraging plays a key role in keeping a conure content and stimulated.
-All parrots actually flourish when they are free to pick through food to undress seeds from husks.
+Foraging plays a key role in keeping conure content and stimulated.
+All parrots flourish when they are free to pick through food to undress seeds from husks.
 A manufactured pellet provides no opportunity for foraging.
-You might call a pellet nutrition without soul.
-The bad news is that birds often display a variety of behavioral issues after being forced to consist on all-pellet diets.
+You might call pellet nutrition without a soul.
+The bad news is that birds often display a variety of behavioral issues after being forced to consist of all-pellet diets.
 Vitamin D and iron toxicities are also common with all-pellet diets.

 Many bird owners unknowingly compromise the health of their beloved companions by providing them with all-pellet diets.
-Pellets can seem attractive to busy pet owners due to the fact that they are so easy to pour.
+Pellets can seem attractive to busy pet owners because they are so easy to pour.
 What’s more, pellets require less cleanup following meals because there aren’t any husks or shells to deal with.
 It is so important to avoid being tempted by convenience!
 Choose to pamper your bird with freshly prepared mixes instead to cultivate health and happiness!

 Conure food FAQ: